phazelift/limited-calls/README.md

 --

-I wrote this to limit the amount of calls to my event handler to a maximum of 1 call every 100 milliseconds.
+I wrote this to limit the amount of calls to an event handler to a maximum of 1 call every 100 milliseconds.

 **Usage**: